kyawzinkoko-dev/laravel-blog-application/README.md

 # Laravel 10 blogging application

-### his Blog application is built using Filament PHP for admin panel.
+### this Blog application is built using Filament PHP for admin panel.

 ## Installing with docker
 ### 1. Clone the repo